aedonovan3-del/Directory-Scanner/README.md

 4. report : writes the ranked file metadata with score to a report labelled automation_candidates.csv to the directory where the modules are stored
 5. run : runs the modules, to implement, include the relevent path in the module to test (py run.py)

+Examples of how this may be used is to treate the report as a suggetive priority queue for automation projects.